bdunbar22/Ms-Pacman-vs-Ghost/README.md

 #More Info
-For more information on the provided trees based on the first two submitted text files, please see the included pdf document: GameAIHW3.pdf
+For more information on the provided trees based on the first two submitted text files, please see the included pdf document: GameAIHW3 graph.pdf

 This repo was originally forked from: http://joseatovar.github.io/Ms-Pacman-vs-Ghost/